-Rockbridge County – I-64 Bridges over Maury River
+Recently Completed: Rockbridge County – I-64 Bridges over Maury River

-The Interstate 64 bridges over the Maury River and Kerrs Creek in Rockbridge County were designed in 1969 in built in 1976.
+The old Interstate 64 bridges over the Maury River and Kerrs Creek in Rockbridge County were designed in 1969 and built in 1976.
 These two bridges carry eastbound and westbound traffic on I-64 in the Lexington area.
 The bridges have a steel frame support and are called delta frame bridges.
 This is due to the shape of the structural steel support frame, which is an inverted triangle or Greek letter delta.

 Each bridge is 845-feet long and 43-feet wide.
 Roadway width is 39 feet.